matomo-org/matomo-log-analytics/README.md

 CustomLog "|/path/to/import_logs.py --option1 --option2 ... -" myLogFormat
 ```

-Note: on Debian/Ubuntu, the default configuration defines the vhost_combined format.
-You
-can use it instead of defining myLogFormat.
+Note: on Debian/Ubuntu, the default configuration defines the `vhost_combined` format.
+You can use it instead of defining `myLogFormat`.

 Useful options here are:

-* --add-sites-new-hosts (creates new websites in piwik based on %v in the LogFormat)
+* `--add-sites-new-hosts` (creates new websites in piwik based on %v in the LogFormat)
-* --output=/path/to/piwik.log (puts any output into a log file for reference/debugging later)
+* `--output=/path/to/piwik.log` (puts any output into a log file for reference/debugging later)
-* --recorders=4 (use whatever value seems sensible for you - higher traffic sites will need more recorders to keep up)
+* `--recorders=4` (use whatever value seems sensible for you - higher traffic sites will need more recorders to keep up)
 * "-" so it reads straight from /dev/stdin

 You can have as many CustomLog statements as you like.
 However, if you define any CustomLog directives within a <VirtualHost> block, all CustomLogs in the main config will be overridden.
 Therefore if you require custom logging for particular VirtualHosts, it is recommended to use mod_macro to make configuration more maintainable.